SurajJindam/MovieReview/README.md

 1. Write a console Application in C# where first line of input has an integer "n" and next line of input has "n-1" space separated integers having value between 1 to n and no number is repeating.
 Now you have to find which number is missing.

+Fyi you can use any language in first question.

 Soln.: The code is written in Java.

 Logic : The sum of consecutive numbers is calculated and subtracted with the sum of entered numbers.